marknagelberg/search-relevance/readme.md

 extracts for each of the 5 StratifiedKFolds.
 Then have code that runs the models on the data - code that runs on the full data and also runs on each of the cv sets.

+Try ensembling models that perform badly with ones that perform well - e.g. RandomForest with class_weight = 'auto', along with
+RandomForest with default class_weight = None.
+It seems like it may be good to throw in at least one model in the ensemble that puts a lot of weight on median_rating = 1 or 2

 Feature ideas:
 Variance rating in training for that particular query, across all titles and descriptions When looking at the rating of the closest other query, there is always a chance that the closest actually